|

 8. have their own website (offering

-Death Midwifery, and/or other death-related,
+death midwifery, and/or other death-related,

-services) or are clearly named
+services) or be clearly named

 as such on another website (or